aderixon/solaredge2graphite/README.md

 -----

-You will need an API key and your site ID from the SolarEdge monitoring portal (under Admin -> Settings; if this is not available, contact your installer).
+You will need an API key and your site ID from the SolarEdge monitoring portal (under Admin -> Site Access when viewed in a desktop web browser;
+if this is not visible, contact your installer).

 Supply your Graphite host, the desired prefix, your API key and site ID as arguments or edit the script and set them as defaults.

 Run the script every 15 minutes as a scheduled task.
 (Don't run it more frequently than that, as the SolarEdge monitoring portal only updates at that interval.)
+(You'll probably want to adjust the storage schema for these metrics in Graphite too.)

 As PV arrays don't tend to generate much energy at night, the `--null` option skips retrieving the current readings and simply sends zero or 'unknown' values to Graphite, avoiding unnecessary API calls.
-This is to avoid hitting the API call limit under heavy usage but will probably not be required for most users.
+This is to avoid hitting the API call limit under heavy usage but will probably not be required by most users and is entirely optional.

-To test retrieval of current readings without updating Graphite, use the `--debug` option.
+To test retrieval of current readings without updating Graphite, use the `--debug` option to show the values returned.
 In normal use, the script does not produce any output unless an error occurs.

 Limitations